Local-global divisibility on algebraic tori: Proof of Theorem

 \section{Proof of Theorem \ref{thm:1}}

 In this section we prove Theorem \ref{thm:1}.
-With the notation as above, we show that: \begin{itemize} \item[(a)] for any algebraic torus $T$ of dimension $r<p-1$ we have $\Hh^1_\loc(G_p, T[p^n]) = 0$ and then by \cite[Theorem 2.5]{DZ1} Problem \ref{prob} has affirmative answer; \item[(b)] there exists a torus $T$ defined over $\Q$ of dimension $p-1$ such that $\Hh^1_{\loc}\left(G_p, T[p^2]\right) \neq 0$, thus by Theorem \ref{neccond}, there exists a number field in which the local-global divisibility by $p^2$ does not hold in $T$. \end{itemize} For any $n\geq 2$ the $p^n$--divisibility implies the $p^2$--divisibility, therefore the counterexample in (b) shows that the bound on the dimension of $T$ is best possible.
+With the notation as above, we show that: \begin{itemize} \item[(a)] let $p$ be an odd prime number and let $n\geq 1$ be an integer, then for every algebraic torus $T$ of dimension $r<p-1$ we have $\Hh^1_\loc(G_p, T[p^n]) = 0$, where $G_p$ is a $p$--Sylow subgroup of $G$.
+Hence by \cite[\ja{Proposition 2.5}]{DZ1} Problem \ref{prob} has affirmative answer; \item[(b)] for every odd prime number $p$ and every positive integer $n\geq 2$, there exists a torus $T$ defined over $\Q(\z_p)$ of dimension $p-1$ such that $\Hh^1_{\loc}\left(G, T[p^n]\right) \neq 0$.
+Thus by Theorem \ref{neccond}, there exists a number field in which the local-global divisibility by $p^n$ with $n \geq 2$ does not hold in $T$. \end{itemize} The counterexample in (b) shows that the bound on the dimension of $T$ is best possible.